stanislavb/en.coven.nu/game-mechanics/index.md

 ## Meta-techniques

-These are ways in which we can communicate between players in-game without having to stop the game completely and break character.
+These are ways in which we can communicate off-game information between players in-game without having to stop and break character.
 As a player if you see or hear these techniques and they are not being directed at you personally: you most often ignore them.
 They do not exist in the in-game world.
-The words used when casting our powers are an example of a meta-technique, as are the beads you will wear to show other players which powers you have.
+The words used when casting powers are an example of a meta-technique, as are the markers you will wear to show other players which powers you have.

 ## The Powers

 Almost everything to do with using and receiving your powers will involve meta-techniques.

-The colour coded beads we use to symbolise the powers, for example, are “invisible” in-game.
-As are the letters you receive when your new power is lotted out.
-They are a reminders for you and other players of which powers that exists and who has them.
+The colour coded markers we use to symbolise the powers are a meta-technique to remind each other what powers we have.
+These markers are “invisible” in-game.

-When you use your powers, take Mortis for example, you must use the words “Alma, Mortis” in order for the other player to know what is now expected of them.
+When using your powers you must use the words “Alma (insert name of power)”.
 This phrase does not exist in-game, your character doesn’t actually say it, only you the player.
 “Alma” is a meta word to catch the other players attention and make them aware that they need to listen to what you are about to say.

-“Alma, Mortis” is also an OFF indicator that your character is actively trying to use their power.
-This also allows you to play on your character using their powers by accident or trying to use them and failing: if you say “Mortis” without using Alma first it is up to the other player if it has any effect at all or if it has failed completely.
-They can also choose whether their character noticed your characters attempt to use mortis on them or not.

-The meta words for the powers:
+These meta words for the powers, these are not heard by the players in-game:

-“Alma, Mortis”: for the touch of death.
+**“Alma Mortis”** *(For the touch of death).*
-“Alma, Vitalis”: to resurrect the dead or heal the living.
+**“Alma Vitalis”** *(To resurrect the dead or heal the living).*
-“Alma, Concilium”: for mind control.
-“Alma, Clarvoyance”: for mind reading.
+**“Alma Concilium: (followed by further instructions)”** *(For mind control).*
+**“Alma Clairvoyance: (followed by further instructions)"** *(For mind reading).*
-“Alma, Transfero”: to transfer your injury or emotions to another.
+**“Alma Transfero”** *(to transfer your injury or emotions to another).*

 For more information on the five powers look under [Fictional](/fictional/).